Choose amount Payment Information Payment

 We are pleased to provide you with an update on our progress.
 We have signed a contract with JAWWAL- Paltel Group, a key partner that will assist us with the technical aspects of the hotline's implementation.
 Additionally, we are collaborating with them to send SMS messages to inform people in the Gaza Strip about the hotline's launch and how to access its services.

-We collaborated with Sharek Youth Forum to provide 28 support groups for 700 employees from Gaza and currently staying in shelters in the West Bank and cannot go back to their homes and families because of the current situation.
+We collaborated with Sharek Youth Forum to provide 10 support groups for 200 employees from Gaza who were staying in shelters in the West Bank and recently they went back to Gaza.

-In addition, we provided specialized training to 25 volunteers who will offer psychological first aid and low intensity intervention to Gaza Strip workers displaced to the West Bank after being forced to leave their permanent jobs by the Israeli government starting from October 7th, with no possibility of returning to Gaza.
+In addition, we provided specialized training to 25 volunteers who offered psychological first aid and low intensity intervention to Gaza Strip workers displaced to the West Bank and stayed there for 1.5 months and currently most of them went back to Gaza.

 Your continued support is essential as we work to expand access to mental health services in the West Bank & Gaza.